IB CAS (Creativity, Activity, Service)

+CAS hours can start being earned towards the Eugene IHS CAS requirement after July 1st of the summer between sophomore and junior year.
 All CAS hours will be recorded in an on-line portfolio system to track student progress towards CAS.
 Students will be introduced to the online system at the end of sophomore year and/or the beginning of junior year and given their login information.

 All students in Eugene IHS are expectied to fulfill the CAS requirments.